OoStellarnightoO/OSCP_Notes/02 - Mindset_Strategy.md

 5) Try and get the AD within four hours or so.
 I suggest taking a quick 15 min break once you pwn the first AD and taking a longer 30 minute break after getting the whole AD.

 6) If all goes well, after taking the AD, it is probably lunch time.
-I would say get a good lunch and maybe a shower to refresh your mind.
+I would say get a good lunch and maybe a shower to refresh your mind. also might as well redo a full scan for all the three standalones while you are having lunch/showering.

 7) Now concentrate on getting a foothold on any of the three machines and root it if you can.